HIPAA Compliance¶

 - Enable TLS 1.2+ for all connections

-- Enable encryption at rest (AES-256)
+- Enable encryption at rest (AES-256-GCM)

-- Configure RBAC with minimum necessary
+- Configure RBAC with minimum-necessary permissions

 - Enable comprehensive audit logging

-- Set up security alerting
+- Configure security alerting

-- Configure session timeouts
+- Set session timeouts and lockout policies

 Administrative Safeguards¶

-- Document security policies
+- Document security policies and procedures

-- Train workforce on PHI handling
+- Train workforce on data handling

 - Establish incident response procedures

-- Conduct risk assessments
+- Conduct regular risk assessments

 - Maintain business associate agreements

-- Review audit logs regularly
+- Review audit logs on a regular schedule

-Configuration Example¶
+Complete Configuration Example¶

-# HIPAA-compliant configuration
+# HIPAA-aligned NornicDB configuration

 tls: